ojhavk/ojhavk.github.io/research.md

 <!-- <sub>[Research Supervision](#research-supervision)</sub> -->

 I work in the field of Artificial Intelligence: Machine Learning, Optimization and Data Science.
 My main focus is on neural networks.
-I am interested in sparse neural computation in order to create fast, robust, optimal learning systems.
-I am currently working on neural networks and deep learning focusing on neural architecture search and analysis to achieve the goals.
+I am interested in sparse neural computation in order to create fast, robust, and optimal learning systems.
+I am currently working on neural networks and deep learning focusing on neural architecture search and analysis to achieve this goal.
 I aim to integrate inspiration from neuroscience to inform neural design in the long term.

 I like to collaborate with interdisciplinary researchers where problems introduce challenges to deep learning, neural networks, and optimization.
 Do read examples of my work and do get in touch at v.k.ojha[at]reading.ac.uk..